Introduction: Engineering a Power System for Heavy Cycle-trucks and Velomobiles

 One reason the laws don't let you have more than “a given power output”, is because even if you have a controller set to turn off at a given speed, the sensor can be by-passed.
 And it is very unlikely that a law restricting the bike to the use of controllers that do not work without speed sensors, will be functional in the USA.

-Some states require that the crank be powered as well as the drive wheel.
-And others require a torque sensor on the cranks.
+Some states require a torque sensor on the cranks.
 This is probably the only way to restrict the speed that cannot be bypassed easily.
 But this would also need to be examined by an “engineer”.

 Step 4: Brakes Are the Most Important Part.